PDGMM-VAE: A Variational Autoencoder with Adaptive Per-Dimension Gaussian Mixture Model Priors for Nonlinear ICA: Methodology

-The central modeling question then becomes how to specify a latent prior that is sufficiently expressive for source recovery.
-Instead of adopting the conventional standard Gaussian prior used in ordinary VAEs, we assign an independent Gaussian mixture prior to each latent dimension.
-This per-dimension prior design enables different latent dimensions to capture different non-Gaussian source statistics, thereby encouraging separation of heterogeneous source components.
+For each sample index $t=1,\dots,T$, the observation $\mathbf{y}_t$ is associated with a latent vector $\mathbf{z}_t\in\mathbb{R}^{n}$.
+The central modeling question is then how to impose a latent prior that is sufficiently expressive to promote source recovery.
+Instead of assigning the same simple prior to all latent dimensions, we endow each latent dimension with its own adaptive one-dimensional Gaussian mixture model (GMM) prior.
+This per-dimension prior design allows different latent dimensions to model different non-Gaussian source marginals and thereby promotes source-wise specialization.